Just like other areas of life in Canada, its gastronomy is undoubtedly multicultural, mainly originating from France, England and Scotland.

 It is not just a matter of keeping the wine in the fridge for hours, but is actually a very unique process.
 First the grapes are frozen while they are still on their vines.
 They are then put into baskets to remove their juice.
 In this way, the sugared water inside is concentrated to give the wine a very sweet taste.

-When you come to Canada don’t miss the chance to indulge you palate with the country’s most unique flavours.
+When you come to Canada don’t miss the chance to indulge you palate with the country’s most unique flavors.

 If you are interested in travelling to this destination, please remember to obtain your electronic travel permit beforehand, i.e. ETA Visa or ETA Canada.